 The Natural Store is an online department store selling women’s knickers in bamboo, fairtrade cotton and organic cotton including the brand Kerala crafts.

-The Ethical Superstore and The Natural Collection are online retailers selling underwear and nightwear from the following brands; Thought, Peopletree, Patagonia and Nomads.
+The Ethical Superstore and The Natural Collection are online retailers selling underwear and nightwear from Thought.
 These two websites seem to be run by the same company and I often find that you can pick up items cheaper here than on the home company’s website.

 You could also do a search for organic cotton, bamboo or ethical underwear on Etsy for Amazon.